AlexanderGoettker/BlinkingNaturalTasks/README.md

 (4) The coupling of blinks and head movements is linked to the individual needs of an observer

+To run the code, just download the Analysis_Blinks folder, and start the Main script.
+It will call all relevant functions and create the figures and statistics that are reported in the manuscript.
-The relevant data that can be found here: https://osf.io/3cags/.
+It needs access to the data that can be found here: https://osf.io/3cags/.
+You will need to modify the datapath variable (L.15 in Main) to indicate where the data folder is.